alumina-lang/alumina/README.md

 # Alumina

-Alumina is a C-like programming language with Rust-like syntax.
+Alumina is a C-like programming language with a Rust-like syntax.

 It has the following conveniences over C: